 Research Experience for Undergraduates

-Thanks for checking out the ASPIRE and QoLT Research Experience for Undergraduates (REU) website!
+Thank you for your interest in the ASPIRE and QoLT Research Experience for Undergraduates (REU) programs.

 Both programs are supported by the National Science Foundation and offer the same stipend, housing opportunities, and laboratory accommodations.
 We've consolidated the organization of the two programs to create an interactive experience for the participants and to promote collaboration across the programs.

 Please read the program descriptions below to decide which one is a better fit for their interests and academic and professional goals.

 American Student Placements in Rehabilitation Engineering: ASPIRE focuses its Research Experience for Undergraduates (REU) Program on research in the rehabilitation engineering and assistive technology fields.
 Rehabilitation engineering employs a systematic approach to the design, modification, customization and/or fabrication of assistive technology for persons with disabilities.
 Research efforts in rehabilitation engineering are focused on identifying and addressing problems critical to achieving and maintaining the highest possible level of function in areas related to mobility, communications, sensory (e.g., hearing, tactile, vision), and cognition and in activities associated with employment, independent living, and education.
 The primary objective of the ASPIRE REU program is to provide an exemplary mentoring and resourceful environment that enables undergraduate students to 1) transition from dependent to independent thinkers, 2) develop a sense of excitement about entering an engineering or technical field and 3) be well prepared for their future careers.